Judicial functions of the House of Lords: Delivery of judgment

 Only the Law Lords on the relevant Appellate Committee spoke, but other Lords were free to attend, although they rarely did so.
+In plain English, the point of this "quaint ceremony" was that the Law Lords who had just heard the case as an Appellate Committee were reporting back to themselves, formally sitting as the House of Lords, and voting to adopt their own report on the matter.
+By the 1970s, the procedure had become such an arid formality that the same Law Lord who presided over the Appellate Committee also presided over the full sitting in which judgment was given.
+Thus, he would repeatedly move away from the Woolsack to make a motion in his capacity as a member of the Appellate Committee, and then move back to the Woolsack in his capacity as the presiding officer of the House of Lords to recite the traditional formula which meant that a majority had voted for the motion: "As many as are of that opinion will say 'Content', to the contrary, 'Not Content'.
+The contents have it."

 After the abandonment of reading speeches in full, each Law Lord who had heard the appeal would rise only to acknowledge they "have had the advantage of reading the speech" (or speeches) prepared by the other Law Lords on the Appellate Committee, and to state they would allow the appeal or would dismiss the appeal for the reasons given in their own speech or in another Law Lord's speech.
 After all five members of the Committee had spoken, the question was put to the House: "That the report from the Appellate Committee be agreed to."
 The House then voted on that question and on other questions related thereto; the decisions on these questions constituted the House's formal judgment.
 In theory, the full House was voting on the recommendations of the Appellate Committee, but by custom only the Law Lords on the Appellate Committee actually voted, while all other Lords (including all other Law Lords) always abstained.